MLA courses include topics on the environment, anthropology, and political science.

 |Year in the Program||4 Years||5 Years|

-*The estimated tuition is based on a 5% annual increase; this is intended to give a general estimate, it is not a guarantee of future tuition rates.
+*The estimated tuition is based on full time graduate tuition increasing 3.5% annually; this is intended to give a general estimate, it is not a guarantee of future tuition rates.
 It is an estimate of tuition only and does not include costs for additional fees or class materials.

 - Document Fee: $200.
 A one-time fee paid fall quarter of the student’s incoming year.
 Stanford charges this to all incoming students.
 It covers the cost of enrollment and degree certification, diplomas, and official transcripts and their production.